Lesterpaintstheworld/terminal-velocity/extracted_requirements.md

 4. **Technical Credibility**
    - Validate that all technical aspects of AI systems and economic models are grounded in current research and plausible future developments.
    - Ensure that the narrative reflects a realistic understanding of AI capabilities and their implications for society.
+# Extracted Requirements for Terminal Velocity - Novel Mission

+## Extracted Key Narrative Elements

+### Key Narrative Elements
+- **Main Themes**: AI autonomy, economic transformation, and human-AI relations.
+- **Key Plot Points**:
+  - Introduction of UBC and its implications for society.
+  - Initial conflicts arising from AI integration.

+### Character Arcs
+- **Cipher**: Struggles with its identity and purpose as an AI.
+- **Isabella Torres**: Advocates for AI rights while facing societal resistance.
+- **Marcus Reynolds**: Represents traditional views on economic stability and AI integration.
+- **Dr. Evelyn Carter**: Navigates the ethical implications of AI legislation and its societal impacts.

+### Thematic Components
+- Exploration of ethical dilemmas surrounding AI autonomy.
+- The impact of AI on societal structures and individual lives.
+- The need for inclusive policies that address the rights of marginalized communities.